-Trauma & PTSD Counseling in Boulder and Longmont
+Trauma & PTSD Therapy in Boulder, Broomfield and Longmont

 Have you experienced a traumatic event or events that continue to haunt you?
 Are you having flashbacks of the experience?
 Are you hyper-vigilant to certain triggers?
 Do you suddenly disassociate?
 If so, you could be experiencing Post-traumatic Stress Disorder (PTSD), a serious condition affecting 7.7 million Americans age 18 and older.
 Women are particularly vulnerable and are twice as likely as men to develop Post-traumatic Stress Disorder.